 1. Buy your ticket before boarding

 Buying a ticket from a Swiss train conductor is not a common practice—unless you enjoy getting a fine along with your ticket.
-Tickets are available before boarding trains at ticket machines and at ticket counters, or alternatively, via your mobile phone (with the SBB Mobile app).
+Tickets are available before boarding trains at ticket machines and at ticket counters.
 Fines for traveling without a ticket are around $100.

 2. Buy your bike, dog, or child a ticket too